xsijin/Moosage/README.md

 ## Key Challenges / Learning / Takeaways

 1. Backend logic is important.
 It is ideal to map out the product logic before starting to code.
 2. Priortize the MVP first before working on smaller / UI features.
+Then, debug as issues arise.
 3. There are limitations to using JWT token to setState instead of utiizing useState within the app.
 (I used it to retrieve name & profile pic, and found out that the token doesn't update despite profile being updated, unless user relogins to set a new token.)
 May not be recommended to do so as well since JWT is meant for authentication.
+4. Use React components to break down large codebases into smaller, more manageable pieces.

 ## Resources